Study links high pollution, biofuel burning in Delhi's crematoria at peak of 2nd Covid wave | Science-Environment

 - India

+The research team included scientist and senior meteorologist Gufran Beig and DPCC member secretary K S Jayachandran.

-Led by scientist and senior meteorologist Gufran Beig, the researchers explained the reasons for the worsening air quality instead of improving under lockdown by using India's first air quality forecasting framework model SAFAR.
-It revealed that an unaccounted emission source was playing a leading role in high air pollution after balancing off the impact of curtailed lockdown emissions.
-The hidden source of emission is believed to be associated with additional carbonaceous biofuel burning related to crematories whose emissions could not be accounted for in modeling.
+The research explained the reasons for the worsening air quality during lockdown using India's first air quality forecasting framework model of SAFAR.

+It suggested that an unaccounted emission source played a leading role in high air pollution.
+The hidden source of emission is believed to be associated with additional biofuel burning at crematoria which could not be accounted for in modelling.

 ''The model failed to reproduce some observed unusual features mainly related to an unaccounted hidden source of emission which was related to biomass burning at the crematorium in all likelihood,'' the paper read.

+The model also established that north-westerly winds often brought dust particles from the desert region to Delhi, leading to an increase in the concentration of particulate matter even during the lockdown.

-The sudden increasing trend in PM2.5 followed the steep surge in infection counts and the peak mortality period (around 400 deaths per day) was directly coinciding with peak levels of PM2.5, it showed.
+The increase in PM2.5 followed the steep surge in infection count and the peak mortality period (around 400 deaths per day) and directly coincided with peak levels of PM2.5, it showed.

-The study modeled the emission as per the wood required for cremation (around 300-400 kg per pyre) for an open pyre and accounted for the chemistry of crematoria flue gases which contain a higher percentage of organic, inorganic matter, and particulate dust material.
-The increased carbon-rich PM2.5 and PM10 further aggravated the severity of COVID-19 patients and vulnerable population adding to the misery.
-The impact lasted longer as carbonaceous PM2.5 has a relatively longer life to remain suspended in the air, it said.
+The study modelled the emission as per the wood required for cremation (around 300-400 kg per pyre) for open pyre and accounted for the chemistry of crematoria flue gases which contain a higher percentage of organic, inorganic matter and particulate dust material.

+The increased carbon rich PM2.5 and PM10 further aggravated the severity of condition of COVID-19 patients and vulnerable population, adding to the misery.
+The impact lasted longer as carbonaceous PM2.5 remain suspended in the air relatively longer, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)